rocketproplab/Base11-GPS/README.md

 ## FPGA Programming

 The FPGA is programmed by the Raspberry Pi every time on startup.
-The original code is found in the Verilog folder while the working code is found in the Xilinx folder.
+The Verilog is found in the Xilinx folder.

 ## Raspberry PI